SmithsonianWorkshops/Hydra-introduction/hydra_intro.md

 Change directories into the "jobs" directory.

+## Transferring files

+The best way to transfer files depends on your connection to Hydra.
+A full description of file transfer options is available here: https://confluence.si.edu/display/HPC/Disk+Space+and+Disk+Usage#DiskSpaceandDiskUsage-HowToCopy

+- Telework: ffsend uses a free cloud file transfer service and [accompanying script](https://github.com/timvisee/ffsend) to move files.
+It works well for a small number of moderately sized files.
+On your workstation you can use the script or a website to upload files to the service and on Hydra you use the module `tools/ffsend` to download or upload files.
+- Windows or Mac directly connected to the Smithsonian network
+  - The `scp` command is a great utility for transferring files to and from Hydra.
+  - For a GUI program we recommend FileZilla, which you can download from [https://filezilla-project.org/download.php?show_all=1](https://filezilla-project.org/download.php?show_all=1)

-To download we need to first load the ffsend module and then download the file by pasting `ffdownload` and the copied url.
+To transfer the job file to Hydra, we're going to show you how to use ffsend.
+We'll load the ffsend module and then download the file by pasting `ffdownload` and the copied url.

 Note for users of the telework interface on Windows: to paste the URL you have to right click on the Hydra web page to get a pop-up menu.
 Choose "Paste from browser" and the use control-v to paste the ffsend url into the pop-up window at the top of the page and then press OK.